Are you getting ready to file your Personal Tax (T1) Return here in Canada to the Canada Revenue Agency (CRA)?

-If during the year you received Employment Insurance (EI), Old Age Security (OAS) or Canada Pension Plan (CPP) payments, you can follow this 3-step process to make sure everything is in order and get your tax slips online directly from Service Canada;
+If during the year you received Employment Insurance (EI), Old Age Security (OAS) or Canada Pension Plan (CPP) payments, you can follow this 3-step process from the government website to make sure everything is in order and get your tax slips online directly from Service Canada.

 inTAXicating Tax Services for all your tax needs and specializing in providing solutions to your tax problems.